 Nepali year begins when it is about the mid of spring.
-It is also an easy time for tourists to visit Nepal enjoying natural beauty.
+It is also an easy time for tourists to visit Nepal enjoying the natural beauty.

-Annapurna circuit including short-range hiking has been part of the best trip for everyone.
+Annapurna Circuit including short-range hiking has been part of the best trip for everyone.
 Mountain climbing, hiking, paragliding, inspecting heritage sites, rafting, etc. are significant activities which tourist can do in Nepal.
 In other words, it is all sustained by constructive weather conditions.